To course across more kindly waters now

 Gunfire exploded all around them, and he felt Juliet stir and try to get up.
 He moved and covered her body with his.
 The ache in his leg intensified as he slid on top of her, feeling the tendrils of unconsciousness begin to tighten their grip on him.

-The first to fire after Martin fell were Maggie and Chris with their bows.
-Their arrows found shock troopers stationed on a balcony overlooking the landing pad and Security troopers guarding the west-facing side entrance into Security Headquarters.
+The first to shoot after Martin fell were Maggie and Chris with their bows.
+Their arrows found Shock Troopers stationed on a balcony overlooking the landing pad and Security troopers guarding the west-facing side entrance into Security Headquarters.
 When these targets fell, the rest of the Visitors' attentions were diverted towards them.

 That's when the gunfire erupted.
 With their backs turned, the Visitors never had a clue about the rest of the rebel force hidden in the shadows of the garden.
 The Teflon-tipped ammunition was supremely effective, cutting a swath of death and destruction through the Visitor soldiers and guards.

 Tyler picked off target after target, his eyes searching for Diana and Steven.
 "Damned scaly bitch managed to slither away and hide," he thought.
 He touched his ear piece.
 "Lights!"